Live a Little

 PlayStation Vue is an alternative live streaming service that’s pretty much like Sling TV.
 As with Sling TV, Vue offers packages of top pay TV channels for cheaper than cable TV and with no contract to sign.
 Vue is streaming on a few different devices, including PlayStation 3 and 4 consoles, Roku, Chromecast, and Fire TV (no Apple TV at this time).

 However, before you try Vue to watch the NL Wild Card Game live stream, you should know a couple things.
-Vue does start at a higher price point than Sling TV — $29.99-$39.99 a month depending on location.
+Vue does start at a higher price point than Sling TV — $44.99.
 Also worth noting, there are some important restrictions on live streaming via your mobile devices if you’re away from your home network, making it difficult to watch on the go.

 Check out our PlayStation Vue review for more info.